A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Introduction

-In this paper, we propose a simple high-efficiency and low-dissipation hybrid WENO scheme based the characteristic-wise approach.
-The new scheme switches the numerical flux of each characteristic variables between that of WENO scheme and its optimal linear scheme according to a discontinuity detector measuring the non-resolvability of the linear scheme.
-Since the linear scheme omits the computation of the WENO weights, and most of the characteristic-projection operations, the scheme increase the overall computational efficiency greatly.
-Furthermore, by choosing the single, broadly effective parameter of the discontinuity detector, much lower numerical dissipation is achieved without compensation of robustness.
+In this paper, we propose a simple, highly efficient hybrid WENO scheme with low dissipation based on the characteristic-wise hybridization.
+The scheme switches the numerical fluxes of each characteristic variables between those of the WENO scheme and its corresponding optimal linear scheme without computing the WENO weights.
+Different from previous characteristic-wise hybridization \cite{ren2003characteristic, kim2005high, zhou2012family}, the proposed linear scheme is specially designed for much higher efficiency by applying component-wise reconstruction and omitting most of the characteristic-decomposition operations.
+The scheme employs a new non-dimensional discontinuity detector, which measures the resolvability of the linear scheme.
+Compared with previous discontinuity detectors \cite{ren2003characteristic, kim2005high, zhou2012family}, since the new detector does not degenerate at critical points and it decreases the numerical dissipation and improves considerably the accuracy of the solution in the smooth region.
+Furthermore, we show by extensive numerical examples that, by choosing a broadly effective switch threshold, the hybrid scheme has achieved the total amount calls for the WENO scheme generally less than 2\% without compensating numerical robustness.